 You Will Need:

-- Olive Oil
+- Extra Virgin Olive Oil

-- Salt, Pepper, Ground Sage
+- Smoked Salt, Ground Black Pepper, Ground Sage, Garlic Powder

 - Dried Parsley (optional)

-- Cashews (whole or pieces)
+- Raw Cashews (whole or pieces)

 - Onion (yellow or sweet)

-- Parchment Paper / Aluminum Foil
+- Parchment Paper / Casserole Dish

 Below is what your squash should look like when coming out of the oven:

-If using the soup maker, add everything and the seasoning into the pot and hit the first button for puree.
+Hit the first button for puree.
 You’ll see the creamy texture you’re looking for:

-I wanted to plate these in something that felt decadent because the soup makes you feel that way but in truth, they would be fine in a paper bowl!
+I wanted to plate these in something that felt decadent because the soup makes you feel that way but in truth, this would be fine in a paper bowl!
 I look forward to this soup so much and if you want a REALLY rich flavor, just before serving (and adding the parsley if you’d like), drizzle with a bit more olive oil…

 The dishes are Royal Worcester.
 The silverware is Napoleon Bee.
 The napkins are from Pier 1.